redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 >
 > Hmmm...

 We need to be able to create a comment as well.
-We'll use the same convention we use in Redwood's generated scaffolds: the create endpoint will accept a single parameter `input` which is an object with the individual model fields:
+We'll use the same convention that's used in Redwood's generated scaffolds: the create endpoint will accept a single parameter `input` which is an object with the individual model fields:

 ```javascript
 // api/src/services/comments/comments.js